-Evening View & Windmill Lights – Nocturne Snow
+Evening View & Windmill Lights – Nocturne Snow.

-This nocturne in snow was created at that first day of snow.
+This nocturne in snow was created on that first day of snow.
 I started a bit too late.
 It gave difficulties :) A) Got dark quick – Scene changed and B) Couldn’t see color as good, so I finished it the next day.

-I started in the blue hour, and that’s often more beautiful than the brown/back colors you’ll see quite soon after & into night.
+I started in the blue hour, and that’s often more beautiful than the brown/back colors you’ll see quite soon after & into the night.
 Here the impression of The blue hour turning into night, snow and lights, plus of course the windmill in there too.

 LW20 Landscape Plein air Painting